RUDRA78372/PassMan/README.md

 The PMkey.md5 and passwords.pmdb files in your documents folder is the holder of your passwords.

 Don't loose those files even if the application is lost.

+## How to use:

+If you are launching the app for the first time you need to set a Master Password.
+This master password is the key to unlock the program and your passwords.
+You can change it later.
+If you are using android, it may have issues with permissions and fail to set the master password.
+Make sure you have allowed the "storage" permission, force close the application and restart.
+It shouldn't throw any more errors.

+There are four tabs in the application:
+- New
+- Saved
+- Master
+- About

+You can use the first tab to add a new password to the database.
+Write the name of the site or program or wherever you use password in the "Name" field.
+Write the ID and Password in the respective fields.
+You can also ask the program to generate a password for you.
+There are four options for generating passwords and they are self-explanatory.

+The second tab contains the password you have saved to database.
+You can search the passwords using the searchbox.
+Select once from the list and click on "Load" to load the Name-ID-Password in the first tab.
+You can use it from there.
+If you want to change the ID or Password, just change them in the respective fields and hit "Save to Database".

+The third tab is for changing the master password.
+Remember, once you change the master password, there is no going back.
+There are no recovery options in PassMan, so do remember your master password all the time.

+The fourth tab is about the developer and contains a bit of information about the program too.

+### Keeping backups
+If you are an android user, look for Passwords.pmdb and PMKey.md5 in the documents folder of your Internal storage.
+These files contain the infomation and database of your passwords.
+Even if you reinstall the application, just keep these files and your passwords are safe.

+For Windows, these files are kept in %SYSTEMDRIVE%\Users\Public\Documents folder.